SoftwareAG/c8y-docs/content/apama/advanced-bundle/control-access.md

 By default, the Streaming Analytics application gives you access to the Analytics Builder and EPL Apps pages.
-Administrators may wish to control which of these are shown on different tenants or for different users, or modify the wording of the cards on the home screen.
+Administrators may wish to control which of these are shown on different tenants or for different users, or modify the wording of the cards on the home screen (see also [Customizing the home screen of the Streaming Analytics application](/apama/advanced/#customize-home-screen)).

 Which pages are available also depends on the variant of the Apama-ctrl microservice that is running.
 If the microservice is not running, an error message is shown indicating that the microservice cannot be accessed,